rmetzler/bliki/wiki/dev/debugger-101.md

   reaches the end of the current function, then halts the program again.

 * _Continue to a specific statement_.
-Some debuggers support this mode as a way of stepping over or through "uninteresting" sections of code quickly and easily.
-(You can implement this yourself with "Continue" and normal breakpoints, too.)
+Some debuggers support this mode as a way of stepping over or through “uninteresting” sections of code quickly and easily.
+(You can implement this yourself with “Continue” and normal breakpoints, too.)

 Whenever the debugger halts your program, you can do any of several things: